Gourmet Tomato Sampling (Japanese-Grown Varieties)

 In the image direct above, the bottom left small round container is the Amela Rubins.
 I had laid them out on the white plate in the same order as the boxes, so you can match the visuals to the box and name.
 I will describe each variety starting from Amela Rubins and moving clockwise, by default referring to the raw version unless I mention baking:

-1) Amela Rubins: This is apparently the sweetest variety of tomato, at least back then.
+1) Amela Rubins (mini tomato): This is apparently the sweetest variety of tomato, at least back then.
 I don't know if they are related genetically, but they are the small version and named after the apparently famous sweetest large tomato, the Amela (the next one described below).
 The Amela Rubins were indeed super sweet but with a rounded umami taste, like the fullness you get from apple juice.
 A bit honey like.
 I found them better raw, as the online reviews recommend.
 After baking, it just tastes super sweet like honey and a bit acidic which buries any umami taste.

 2) Amela: This was also very sweet and with a well-rounded umami tomato taste.
 I thought it had a nice hearty strong truffle afternote... not sure how people would describe the taste, but to me it seemed a bit mushroomy or truffle-like.
 Once again, it was better raw, as the reviews suggest.
 After baking, the hearty mushroom/truffle taste vanishes although it still maintains a full taste and remains enjoyable, unlike the Rubins version.

-3) Tricolor green: This interesting variety had lighter tomato fragrance (the heart umami taste), but it was grape-like, which was very interesting.
+3) Tricolor green: This interesting variety had lighter tomato fragrance (the hearty umami taste), but it was grape-like, which was very interesting.
 It tasted like a sweet cross between a cherry tomato and a grape.

 4) Tricolor orange: This was as usual sweet, but it was honey-like, and was closest to honey tomatoes in taste out of the three colours.